power88w/Centric_Frontend_project/README.md

 - several photos
 - the website has photo galleries.
 - google maps have been implemented on the website.
+- easy access from the website to social media

 ### Features Left to Implement